nhabib114/gym-classic-control/README.md

 Action selection

-You should be able to use TD to make your own action-selection function.
+You should be able to use TD with your own action-selection function.